graphile/worker/website/docs/error-handling.md

 STATEMENT: select id from "graphile_worker".migrations order by id desc limit 1;
 ```

+## Database migration

+If a new version of Graphile Worker is ran against the database, and this
+version includes new migrations, then a NOTIFY event will be issued.
+Graphile
+Worker 0.16+ will LISTEN for this event, and will shut down if it is received.

 ## Error codes

 - `GWBKM` - Invalid `job_key_mode` value, expected `'replace'`,